Omar-Saad-ELGharbawy/Omar-Saad-ELGharbawy.github.io/index.md

 # Const and Ampersand (&) Report
 ## Usages of Const :
 ![const keyword](https://media.geeksforgeeks.org/wp-content/cdn-uploads/Constants-in-C.png)
-1. When you don't want anyone to change or override values of a varibale:use const keyword in declaring this variable as constant(Read-only and unchangeable) Variable
+1. When you don't want anyone to change or override values of a variable : Use `const` keyword in declaring this variable as constant(Read-only and unchangeable) Variable
 - Code ex:
 ```
 const int constNum = 15;  // constNum will always be 15